Voters must properly register with the N.C. Board of Elections before they cast a ballot. In order to register, voters must:

 How to register, or update registration, either online before the deadline or in person during early voting

 There are several ways to update voter registration.
-One simple way is through the Division of Motor Vehicles.
+One simple way for existing NCDMV customers is through the Division of Motor Vehicles.
 The portal uses a chat function similar to vehicle registration renewal.

 There are other ways listed with the N.C.
-State Bureau of Elections, including in person at local board of elections offices.
+State Board of Elections, including in person at local board of elections offices.
 However the deadline for registration is 25 days before any election.

 Registering at an early voting site during the early voting period requires voters to provide proof of residence.
 Acceptable forms of documentation are available at the SBE website.